wjbryant/taboverride/README.md

 ## Setup

+Download the latest release from the [tags page](https://github.com/wjbryant/taboverride/tags).
-Include either `taboverride.js` or `taboverride.min.js` in the page.
-These files can be found in the [build directory](https://github.com/wjbryant/taboverride/tree/master/build).
+Load either `taboverride.js` or `taboverride.min.js` in your project.
+These files can be found in the `build` directory.

 ### Library Adapters